Indiana Layoffs — February 2023

 This is the third consecutive month of declining layoff activity.

-The filings reflect a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The data underscores a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.